Michaelasereo/wallet-service/API_GUIDE.md

-# Wallet Service API Guide
+# Wallet Service API Guide by Opeyemi Michaell-Asere

 ## Overview
 A complete wallet management system with transaction capabilities built with NestJS, TypeORM, and SQLite.